tgeimer/MMM-Buttonmatrix/README.md

-# Magic Mirror Module: Buttons
+# Magic Mirror Module: Buttonmatrix

 This a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) to act based on button presses via GPIO.
-It is capable of connecting multiple buttons at once, which can be individually configured.
+It builds upon [MMM-Buttons](https://github.com/Jopyth/MMM-Buttons.git) by [Jopyth] (https://github.com/Jopyth).
+In my Magic Mirror² I use a 4 x 4 button matrix like [this one](https://www.amazon.de/Matrix-Button-Keyboard-Expansion-Arduino/dp/B01LYIXGKY).
-It is basically a generalized version of the [Button module](https://github.com/PtrBld/MMM-Button), original idea comes from @PtrBld.
+The thing about is that a button press in such a matrix triggers ***two*** GPIO pins, not one.
+So I'm trying to extend the original module to allow you to implement a button matrix in your mirror.
-However it only sends out notifications to other modules.
+ The original idea for a button module comes from @PtrBld, thanks for that!.

 For example this can be used to send notifications to the following modules: